collage-us/collage/README.md

 ### Installation

-There's a shell script that contains all the command you need.
+There's a shell script that contains all the commands you need.
 As a result, make sure you are in the main directory and then simply run these commands:
 ```
 $ chmod +x ./bin/install.sh
 ```